 The fifth feature in our list hit the market, targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
 Contrary to most Android Emulators for Linux, Shashlik doesn’t require you to install a Virtual Machine in your Linux system to function.
 Instead, it utilizes an incredibly stripped-down Android base consisting of only the core components and combines it directly into your current system session.
 As a result, this Android emulator Linux outperforms many of its competitors in terms of performance.

 However, the project is still in its development phase.
 The beta versions are often cradled with some unavoidable bugs, leading many users to choose from other Android Emulators for Linux.
 Don’t lose excitement, though; Shashlik still supports many surprising and useful Android apps and can be used to emulate even the most resource massive games.
 We suggest you give this fantastic Linux Android emulator a try before settling with any other.

 - Instead of running itself inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.

-- Shashlik leverages the OpenGL infrastructure of your Linux system in order to render the graphics, thus leading to a smooth experience when running newer games.
+- Shashlik leverages the OpenGL infrastructure of your Linux system to render the graphics, thus leading to a smooth experience when running newer games.

-- Although usable in most mainstream Linux distros, Shashlik developers recommend you run it on the KDE Plasma environment.
+- Although usable in most mainstream Linux distros, Shashlik developers recommend running it on the KDE Plasma environment.

 Highlights of ARChon